Peugeot 309: Trim levels

 The SR Injection, in addition, added alloy wheels, remote controlled central locking, and remote controlled heated door mirrors.
 The options list included metallic/black paint, front fog lights, a sliding glass sunroof, an automatic gearbox (SR only), and SR decals on the rear flanks.
-These were only built in Phase 1 guise and many enthusiasts say that the SR was a better balanced car to drive than the GTI, however, they now also very rare.
+These were only built in Phase 1 guise and many enthusiasts say that the SR was a better balanced car to drive than the GTI.
+However, not many SRs remain.